Modules 1601 and 1602

 Prof. Dr. Matthias Ritter, Quantitative Agricultural Economics

-Humboldt-Universität zu Berlin, Faculty of Agriculture and Horticulture, Department of Agricultural Economics
+Humboldt-Universität zu Berlin, Faculty of Life Sciences, Department of Agricultural Economics

 Prof. Dr. Oliver Mußhoff, Farm Management